imshaa/Data-Science-AI-course-assignments/assignment6/readme.md

 # Week 6: Machine Learning Classification

 ## Overview
-In this week’s task, we applied **classification algorithms** to predict whether a student passes or fails based on academic and personal data from the `students.csv` dataset.
+In this week’s task, i have applied **classification algorithms** to predict whether a student passes or fails based on academic and personal data from the `students.csv` dataset.
 The project involved data preprocessing, model training, and performance comparison between multiple algorithms.

 ---